0x3333/dagger-jpa/README.md

 }
 ```

-This is a normal module where an interface is binded to an implementation:
+This is a normal module where an interface is binded to an implementation, also we bind the JPA Unit Name and JPA Properties:

 ```java
 @Module